cgokmen/cgokmen.github.io/_posts/2018-10-10-compiling-C-for-LC3.md

 Note that the `fibasm` pointer points to the fib subroutine using an address literal.
 Save this file as `test.c`.

 Then compile the file: `./lcc -L test.c -o test.asm`.
 Now append the fib code to the end of this compiled assembly code: `cat fib.asm >> test.asm`.
-And finally run this file in complx.
+And finally _File -> Clean Load_ and run this file in complx.